Sullivan Kickstarts Competition for the Cavaliers at Brent Tolsma Elite Invitational

 Up Next:

-Competition at the Brent Tolsma Elite Invitational will resume tomorrow (Jan.
+Competition at the Brant Tolsma Elite Invitational will resume tomorrow (Jan.
 30) when the Virginia squad takes to the track beginning at 11 a.m.
 ET.